 It’s a special feeling to find a mentor.
 Someone who inspires you, drives you, and supports you with their time, knowledge and experience.

-Finding a mentor and learning how to foster a productive relationship with them is one of the most influential actions you can take to boost your career.
+Finding a mentor and learning how to foster a productive relationship with them is one of the most influential actions you can take to boost your career and leadership.
 Here’s why:

 1) Having a mentor enables you to have a more successful career.

 If you are reading this article, you probably already knew that.
 But, did you know that this is not just standard advice?
-Research backs it!
+The research backs it too!

 A meta-analysis study found that mentored professionals are able to advance faster thanks to knowledge and networking opportunities that mentors provide.
 Another study found that young people who have mentors have challenging and fulfilling job opportunities earlier than their non-mentored peers.